Dr Christopher Maxim

 Picture

-The complete piece was premièred after the Advent Carol Service at St Margaret's, Lee on 30th November 2014, and subsequently played after choral Evensong at Chichester Cathedral in May 2015
+The complete piece was premièred after the Advent Carol Service at St Margaret's, Lee on 30th November 2014, and subsequently played after choral Evensong at Chichester Cathedral in May 2015.
+It has been performed many times in recital by Dr Anthony Gritten.

 Published by Paraclete Press